 Think hand-written notes have gone out of style?
 Think again!
 It’s a super handy way to give buyers a nudge to leave you nice feedback or get in touch if they have any issues.

-It’s smart to use these seven tips when you’re trying to get more feedback on eBay but, for savvy sellers, feedback automation with eDesk is the way to go.
+It’s smart to use these seven tips when you’re trying to get more feedback on eBay but, for savvy sellers, feedback automation within eDesk is the way to go.
 Why?
 Because it’s fast, tends to your eBay feedback when you might not manually be able to, and creates a consistent approach.
-If you’re at all on the fence about it, then go ahead and enjoy the first 14 days on us totally free.
+If you’re at all on the fence about it, then go ahead and enjoy the first 28 days on us totally free, no credit card needed.